Nuffield Health Secretary | 01392 262100 | E-mail: Debbie.Metherell@nuffieldhealth.com

 Cartilage Lesions

 Articular cartilage lesions is a collective term for injuries where the articular cartilage of the knee joint is affected.
-They can occur in patients of vary ages.
-Articular cartilage lesions in weight-bearing joints often fail to heal on their own and may be associated with pain, loss of function and long-term complications such as osteoarthritis.
+They can occur in patients of varying ages.
+These lesions in weight-bearing joints often fail to heal on their own and may be associated with pain, loss of function and long-term complications such as osteoarthritis.

-Most articular cartilage defects are caused by trauma, which can either be one single impact injury or repeated micro injuries.
+Most lesions are caused by trauma, which can either be one single impact injury or repeated micro injuries.
 These injuries are common in athletes and those playing active sports.
 Alternatively lesions can develop as a result of wear and tear from aging or degenerative conditions such as rheumatoid arthritis.

 Micro-fracture Procedure